 | Panel tension map | Redirect bounce |

-| Seam direction | Stop edge roll |
+| Seam direction | Stop edge rolling |

-| Cup structure | Hold volume under motion |
+| Cup structure | Hold volume during motion |

 | Strap anchoring | Transfer load to torso |

-A “tight” bra is not high support.
+A tight bra alone is not high support.

 Why High-Support Bras Fail So Often

-- Panels stretch at different rates
+- panels stretching at different rates

-- Cups collapse under heat
+- molded cups collapsing under heat

-High-support bras fight:
+High-support bras must withstand:

-- Gravity
+- gravity

-That’s why many factories refuse them.
+That is why many factories avoid producing them.

 Top 5 Custom High Support Sports Bra Manufacturers

-1. Fukigymwear – Performance Bra OEM
+1. FuKi Gymwear – Performance Bra OEM

-Best for: Brands launching true high-impact sports bras.
+Best for: brands launching true high-impact sports bras.

 2. Appareify – Activewear OEM

-Best for: Brands needing one-stop sourcing.
+Best for: brands needing one-stop activewear sourcing.

 3. Berunwear – Custom Gymwear Factory